-The third phase described above includes series of vignette studies designed to compare “soft” and “hard” regulatory interventions.
-Similar works by Feldman have demonstrated the efficacy of soft regulatory tools in a variety of legal contexts, as well as its limitations (Feldman and Halali 2017; Feldman Gino and Koachaki; Feldman and Nadler; Feldman and Lobel 2008, 2009; Feldman and Pe’er 2019).
-The purpose of the proposed study is to tailor these existing findings to the particular context of the present research project, and to the types of unethical behavior documented in the city databases.
-The theme of utilizing data analysis in order to regulate situational wrongdoing is offered in a theoretical paper by Feldman and Kaplan (draft 2018).
-The possibility of overcoming statistical biases similar to those we might face in the second part of the research was previously studied by Yahav et al. 2016, Shmueli and Yahav 2018, and Yahav et al. 2018.
+Phase 3 includes series of vignette studies designed to compare “soft” and “hard” regulatory interventions.
+Similar works by Feldman have demonstrated the efficacy of soft regulatory tools in a variety of legal contexts, as well as their limitations (Feldman & Halali 2017; Feldman, Gino, and Koachaki; Feldman & Nadler 2006; Feldman & Lobel 2008, 2009; Feldman & Pe’er 2019).
+The purpose of the proposed study is to tailor these existing findings to the types of unethical behavior documented in the city databases.
+The use of data analysis to regulate situational wrongdoing is examined in a theoretical paper by Feldman and Kaplan (draft 2018).
+Overcoming statistical biases similar to those we might face in Phase 2 was studied by Yahav et al. 2016; Shmueli and Yahav 2018; and Yahav et al. 2018.

 References